 Anyone who's experienced chapped lips knows how uncomfortable they can be.
-Your lips feel tender and might crack or peel easily.
-Without the right care, chronic dry lips can become a person's reality.
-Knowing what causes persistent chapped lips is the first step to understanding what you can do to treat and soothe them.
+Your lips feel tender and might crack or peel easily, and without the right care, it can turn into chronic dry lips that never really seem to go away.
+Knowing what's causing your persistently chapped lips is the first step to understanding what you can do to treat and soothe them.

 Most people experience dry or chapped lips from time to time.
-The issue is common because lip skin is thinner and dries out 10 times faster than the skin on the rest of the face, as the Cleveland Clinic explains.
+The issue is so common because our lips' skin is thin and dries out 10 times faster than the skin on the rest of the face.

-While most people develop dry lips from these everyday circumstances, the source could also be certain kinds of medicine or a chronic illness.
-See which medications can cause dry mouth, as those may also dry out the lips.
-Dry lips, mouth sores, skin rashes and sun sensitivity are also often associated with lupus, an autoimmune disorder.
+While most people develop dry lips from these everyday circumstances, the cause could also be certain types of medicine or even a chronic illness.
+Medications that can cause dry mouth may also dry out the lips - leading to cracked, chapped lips.
+Dry lips, mouth sores, skin rashes, and sun sensitivity are also be associated with lupus, a rare autoimmune disorder.

 Dry lips are related to cheilitis, the cracking of the corners of the mouth.
-According to the National Center for Biotechnology Information, cheilitis is frequently caused by wind and cold air, which dry out the lips and lead to cracking of the skin.
+According to a study published by the National Center for Biotechnology Information, cheilitis is frequently caused by wind and cold air, which dry out the lips and lead to cracking of the skin.

-Sun exposure can lead to a specific type of dry, chapped lips known as actinic cheilitis.
-The Journal of Indian Academy of Oral Medicine and Radiology states that chronic actinic cheilitis develops after prolonged sun exposure, such as working a job that requires being outdoors most of the time.
+Sun exposure can lead to a specific type of dry, chapped lips known as actinic cheilitis and chronic actinic cheilitis develops after prolonged sun exposure or UV radiation exposure.

 Excessive moisture at the corners of the mouth can cause angular cheilitis.
-Once the saliva disappears, dry patches form at the corners of the lips, and bacteria can infect the cracked skin.
-Thumb-sucking and wearing poor fitting dentures can increase your chances of developing angular cheilitis.
+Once the saliva disappears, dry patches form at the corners of the lips - allowing bacteria to infect the cracked skin.
+Thumb-sucking and wearing poor-fitting dentures can increase your chances of developing angular cheilitis.

-Although dry or chapped lips can be a pain — and painful — to deal with, you can treat them and find ways to prevent dryness.
+Although dry or chapped lips can be a pain to deal with, there are multiple ways you can find relief and prevent dryness in the future.
 If you have chapped lips, a lip balm may help hydrate them.
 The American Academy of Dermatology recommends using a lip product that contains petroleum, also referred to as petroleum jelly or mineral oil.

-In the winter, it's a good idea to take extra steps to protect your lips from the cold air and from the sun and wind.
-You should apply a lip balm that has a SPF of at least 15 before venturing outdoors.
+It's also a good idea to take extra steps to protect your lips from the cold air, sun, and wind during winter.
+You should apply a lip balm that has an SPF of at least 15 before venturing outdoors.
 If it's especially windy out, cover your lips with a scarf to protect them from the drying effects of the wind.
-Drinking plenty of fluids, especially when outside, will help you maintain healthy, hydrated lips no matter the time of year.
+Drinking plenty of fluids will help you maintain healthy, hydrated lips, no matter the time of year.